-• The IOWA Test of Basic Skills is given to students in grades 2-8 in the Spring of each school year.

-• In January, grade 5 and grade 8 take the ACRE Test in religion.

-• Students on Ohio EdChoice Scholarships must take all statewide testing to include the Ohio Achievement Assessment and Performance Based Assessments.

-• State Testing may be given to students in grades 3-8 to evaluate student and school progress.

-•St. Charles School utilizes Renaissance Learning STAR Reading and Math Assessments for periodic progress throughout the school year.
+- The IOWA Test of Basic Skills is given to students in grades 1-8 in the Spring of each school year. - In January, grade 5 and grade 8 take the ACRE Test in religion. - All Third grade students will take the Ohio Third Grade English Language Arts Assessment. - Students on Ohio EdChoice Scholarships must take all statewide testing to include the Ohio Achievement Assessment and Performance Based Assessments. - State Testing may be given to students in grades 3-8 to evaluate student and school progress. - St. Charles School utilizes Renaissance Learning STAR Reading and Math Assessments for periodic progress throughout the school year.